peterjc/thapbi-pict/examples/endangered_species/README.rst

 Running the pipeline
 --------------------

-Next, you can run the ``run.py`` script which will call THAPBI PICT multiple times.
+Next, you can run the ``run.sh`` script which will call THAPBI PICT multiple times.
 Under the ``intermediate/`` folder will be a subdirectory for each of the primer settings, and the primer name is used as a prefix for the reports in ``summary/``.